Hasan & Ibrahim

-Hasan and Ibrahim Ignatov (Хасан Игнатов и Ибрахим Игнатов, born 15 December 2003) are Bulgarian twin pianists.
+Hassan and Ibrahim Ignatov (Хасан Игнатов и Ибрахим Игнатов, born 15 December 2003) are Bulgarian twin pianists and composers.
 Along with Krisia Todorova, they represented Bulgaria in the Junior Eurovision Song Contest 2014 in Malta with the song "Planet of the Children".
-Like Todorova, Hasan and Ibrahim also participated in Slavi's Show on bTV.
+Like Todorova, Hassan and Ibrahim also participated in Slavi's Show on bTV.
 They released their first collection of their own compositions at the age of 11.

+Hassan and Ibrahim are holders of the Badge of Honor of Bulgarian President Rosen Plevneliev, also the Worthy Bulgarian award.
+Furthermore, they are holders of the Golden Badge and are Honorary Citizens of their hometown Shumen.

 Early life

-Twin brothers Hasan and Ibrahim Ignatov were born on 15 December 2003 in Shumen, Bulgaria, to a family of musicians.
+Twin brothers Hassan and Ibrahim Ignatov were born on 15 December 2003 in Shumen, Bulgaria, to a family of musicians.
 Their father is Denis Ignatov of Bulgarian descent and their mother is Sebile Kyazimova of Turkish descent.
 They have two older twin sisters, Merlin and Nermin Ignatova, born 1997.
 At the age of five they both received their first musical guidance from their father and began studying piano professionally in September 2011 with music teacher Marinela Marinova.
-They currently study under piano pedagogue Maria Gineva from the Varna Music School.
+From 2015, they studied with the piano pedagogue Maria Gineva from the Varna Music School.
+Later, in 2018, they were in the piano class of Prof. Birgitta Wollenweber at the Hochschule für Musik "Hanns Eisler" in Berlin, Germany.

+Currently they study at the Conservatorium Maastricht, in the Netherlands under Prof. Jeroen Riemsdijk and Prof. Joop Celis.